TarGue/GenericJavaScriptView-developing-files/README.md

 The Node uses require.js for connection with libraries.

+You can read KNIME input data via variables like: var location = knimeDataTable.getColumn(0);

 Pros of the Generic JavaScriptView in KNIME:
 * embedded the power of advanced web frontends in KNIME
 * good reason to learn JS